How retention works

 - Hangouts Chat–on the day the message was sent or was last edited by a user.
 When a user deletes a message, it has no effect on retention coverage.

-- It is being retained by a custom retention rule.
+- It is not being retained by any custom retention rules.
 Data is always kept as required by the custom rule with the longest retention period.
 Custom retention rules always take precedence over the default retention rule, even if the custom retention rule is shorter than the default retention rule.

 The background process that removes data from Google systems keeps data available in Vault for approximately 30 days before it is fully expunged: